Sustainability Impact Accelerator

 Active

-Support of the development and implementation of an integrated Environmental and Social Management System (ESMS) at the corporate level.
-An ESMS is a systematic procedure to manage environmental and social impacts, assuring that negative impacts are avoided or minimised to the extent possible while also promoting positive impacts.
+Support of the development and implementation of an integrated Environmental and Social Management System (ESMS).
+An ESMS is a systematic procedure to manage environmental and social impacts, assuring that negative impacts are avoided or minimised while promoting positive impacts.
 Our support to EDM’s Environmental, Social and Health Team is in line with international standards – IFC Performance Standards and ISO – which means that EDM is proactively preparing to comply with the sustainability standards of international financiers and stakeholders

 Country